-When the increased instability and violence in Goma escalated to a humanitarian crisis, individuals, churches and Advocates from across Canada came together to partner with Hands at Work, bringing support and stability to the families affected by the war.
+When the increased instability and violence in Goma escalated to a humanitarian crisis, individuals, churches and Advocates from across Australia came together to partner with Hands at Work, bringing support and stability to the families affected by the war.
 While many were displaced from their homes and faced hunger, exposure to disease and fear for their lives, the faithful volunteer Care Workers with the local Hands at Work team continued to risk their own safety to protect and care for these families.
 Fighting against all odds, the team on the ground has brought relief to the most vulnerable by providing shelter, blankets and second-hand clothing, as well as the essentials of daily meals, clean water, basic health care and the rebuilding of damaged homes.
 While the constant threat of violence for families remains a devastating daily reality, the Care Workers seek to serve them with unwavering hope, standing by them and fighting on their behalf.
-We praise God for bringing back the families who were displaced, and for continuing to grow our capacity to care for vulnerable children in Goma.
+We continue to stand in prayer for peace and stability for the Goma region and we thank and praise God for how he has continued to grow our capacity to care for the vulnerable children throughout this very difficult ongoing situation.
 We are incredibly thankful to those who donated generously to raise support for those impacted by the crisis.
 For more on the crisis in Goma, please click here.